Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

 #### Layer

 The layer concept in OneFlow is basically same as the layer in tensorflow, pytorch and other popular deep learning framework.
 It is use to describe a layer in neural network.
-Like: conv2d convolution layer, batch_normalization layer, dense full connect layer and layer_norm regularization layer.Layer can simplify the process of build the neural networks.
+Like: conv2d convolution layer, batch_normalization layer, dense fully connected layer and layer_norm regularization layer.Layer can simplify the process of build the neural networks.
 For example you can use just few line of code to build Lenet:

 ```python
 def lenet(data, train=False):